Skip to main content

 Saint Louis University’s Prison Arts and Education Program provides intellectually stimulating educational experiences for incarcerated people, prison staff and community members that foster human connection, an appreciation for the arts, and resources for positive self-expression and personal growth.

-Offered through the Saint Louis University Prison Education Program, Prison Arts and Education Program events enable incarcerated people and prison staff to engage in open dialogue with a diversity of professionals practicing their trade in academia or the community.
-These activities provide resources for self-education, self-expression and positive engagement with community.
+Offered through the Saint Louis University Prison Education Program, the Prison Arts and Education Program events enable incarcerated people and prison staff to engage in open dialogue with diverse professionals practicing their trade in academia or the community.
+These activities provide resources for self-education, self-expression and positive engagement with the community.

-The Inside Out Speaker Series is a series of talks, readings and programs attended by members of the Eastern Reception, Diagnostic and Correctional Center community and the SLU community.
-Past speakers and performances have included performances by the SLU Theater Department and the Chamber Music Society of St. Louis, poetry readings, discussions of prisons in Australia and Palestine, and debates.
+The Inside Out Speaker Series is a series of talks, readings and programs that members of the Eastern Reception, Diagnostic and Correctional Center and the SLU communities attend.
+Past speakers and performances have included performances by the SLU Theatre and Dance Program, the Chamber Music Society of St. Louis, poetry readings, discussions of prisons in Australia and Palestine, and debates.

-The Prison Arts and Education Program also offers a series of workshops throughout the academic year.
-Workshops provide an opportunity for participants to work in small groups with faculty or community members on arts and humanities-based projects, including drawing, publication, art curation and literature.
+The Prison Arts and Education Program also offers workshops throughout the academic year.
+Workshops allow participants to work in small groups with faculty or community members on arts and humanities-based projects, including drawing, publication, art curation and literature.